Our Process for Violent Crime Cases in Midland

 Here are some key rights you should be aware of when dealing with violent crime charges:

 - The Right to Remain Silent: You have the right to avoid self-incrimination.
-It’s important to exercise this right until you have legal representation.
+It is important to exercise this right until you have legal representation.

 - The Right to Legal Counsel: You are entitled to an attorney, and our experienced team is here to provide you with the guidance and support you need.